AcubeSAT/meta-analysis/README.md

 ### CEL Files

 The `.CEL` files are produced by Affymetrix microarray platforms and contain experiment-specific information, such as intensity value and standard deviation, potential outliers as indicated by some preprocessing algorithms, etc. The microarray used in this study produces [Command Console](https://www.affymetrix.com/support/developer/powertools/changelog/gcos-agcc/cel.html#calvin) CEL files.

+### Bioconductor

+[Bioconductor](https://bioconductor.org/about/) is a mostly R package repository centered on analyzing biological data (DNA microarray, sequence, SNP...).
+It is widely used in our pipeline to use various packages such as `affy`, `limma` and more.